YeetTheAnson/wifiduckRemoteController/README.md

 # wifiduckRemoteController
 A portable remote controller for WifiDuck by SpacehuhnTech

-This repository is intended to add on to the work of [Original Project](https://github.com/SpacehuhnTech/WiFiDuck).
+This repository is intended to add on to the work of [SpacehuhnTech's WifiDuck](https://github.com/SpacehuhnTech/WiFiDuck).

 [![Build Status](https://img.shields.io/github/actions/workflow/status/yourusername/your-repo/build.yml)](https://github.com/yourusername/your-repo/actions)